UNSW Integrated Acute Services Building

 The integrated, co-located space with research, education, clinical and training facilities strengthens links between clinicians and researchers in real-time, creating a seamless physical connection between UNSW and the Randwick Health Campus.

 The IASB includes dedicated research, teaching, innovation and collaboration spaces in addition to laboratories for clinical and translational research linked to the Acute Services Building.
-UNSW’s IASB facilities will open in mid-2024.
+UNSW’s IASB facilities opened in mid-2024.

 UNSW spaces aligned with hospital units to maximise collaboration